John Lovewell

-John Lovewell (October 14, 1691 – May 9, 1725) was a militia captain in the 18th century who fought during Father Rale's War (also known as Lovewell's War).
+John Lovewell (October 14, 1691 – May 9, 1725) was a militia captain who fought during Father Rale's War (also known as Dummer's War or Lovewell's War).
 He lived in present-day Nashua, New Hampshire.
 He led three expeditions against the Abenaki Indians.
-Lovewell became the most famous ranger (scalp hunter) of the 18th century.
+Lovewell became one of the most famous rangers of the 18th century.

 Although the outcome was a draw, Lovewell's Fight in May 1725 marked the end of hostilities between the English and the Abenakis of Maine.
 This conflict was a turning point.
 So important was it to western Maine, New Hampshire and even Massachusetts colonists that the Fight was celebrated in song and story; more than 100 years later, Henry Wadsworth Longfellow, Nathaniel Hawthorne, and Henry David Thoreau all wrote about Lovewell's Fight.

+Early life

+John Lovewell was born in Dunstable, New Hampshire, on October 14, 1691 to John and Anna Lovewell.
+In his youth, a number of people in Dunstable were killed in raids on the settlement, including four family members in the space of a month.

 1st and 2nd expeditions

 In early September 1724, Indians captured three men near Dunstable, Massachusetts, in the area now known as Nashua, New Hampshire.
 When the men did not return from work a party of ten or more men started in pursuit.
 One man, Joseph Farwell, warned the leader of the possibility of running into an ambush.
 Despite this the posse rushed ahead with Farwell following behind.
 They were ambushed and eleven of the men were killed and the others, excepting Farwell who barely escaped, were captured.

 Because of these attacks it was thought best to carry on the war more vigorously.
 Bounties for scalps were again offered by the government and volunteer companies were formed.
 Favored by a grant from the Assembly, Lovewell, whose maternal grandparents had been killed and scalped by Indians, raised a company of 30 men and was commissioned a captain.
 In part because of Farwell's commonsense Lovewell selected him as his second-in-command and he was made Lieutenant.
 Lovewell and Farwell went on three scalp hunting expeditions from December to May.